srobbibaro/krig-game-engine/README.md

 At this time, Krig is known to build and run on a number of *nix operating systems.

 The following configurations are known to work:
-* 32/64-bit Debian-based Linux distributions with GNOME or XFCE (native)
+* 32/64-bit Debian-based Linux distributions
-* 32-bit Debian-based Linux distributions with GNOME or XFCE (VM with hardware acceleration)
+* 32-bit Debian-based Linux distributions (VM with hardware acceleration)
-* 64-bit Debian-based Linux distributions with GNOME or XFCE (VM without hardware acceleration)
+* 64-bit Debian-based Linux distributions (VM without hardware acceleration)
 * Mac OSX Yosemite and El Capitan

 Other distributions and configurations should work, but have not been verified.